kamlesh-aftership/sfmovies/README.md

 # Working Demo

 To see the project working check out the link http://45.55.37.79:8081/sfmovies.
-Also checkout the video in video folder.

 # Versioning